elisa-laviolette/archeosync/README.md

 3. Select the appropriate layers for recording areas, objects, and features
 4. Configure field mappings for objects layer (number and level fields)
 5. Choose whether to use QField integration
+6. **Extra Layers for QField**: Select additional vector layers to include as read-only in QField projects

 ### Prepare Recording